offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 Infrastructure Scalability: Use infrastructure features like auto-scaling groups for servers, load balancers to distribute traffic, and managed services (like managed databases that handle replication and failover).
-Embrace the redundancy – multiple instances across different availability zones so that if one zone has an issue, the service still runs.
+EmbrQuillan the redundancy – multiple instances across different availability zones so that if one zone has an issue, the service still runs.
 The back-end should be designed (and coded) to handle node failures gracefully (e.g., use retry logic for transient DB connection failures that might happen during a failover).